krixik-ai/krixik-docs/docs/system/file_system/show_tree_method.md

 symbolic_directory_path='/*'
 ```

-As seen in the above code output, using the global root with the `.show_tree` method returns a visualization of your entire pipeline's directory structure.
+As seen in the above code output, using the global root with the `show_tree` method returns a visualization of your entire pipeline's directory structure.